C4-MohammedAlayed/Retail_Store_Discounts/README.md

 }

 ```
+### Step 2
-to see how much discount for each one of them
+To see how much discount for each one of them
 Get request to http://localhost:8080/api/v1/person
 the results will be
 ```